frankie-lira/Gait-Monitoring-Website/README.md

 # Pervasive Autonomous Networked Systems Lab
 Submitted by: **Francisco Lira** and **Melody Hu**

-**Gait Monitoring Website Visualization** is a website visualization that will assist in visualizing and understanding the current research project.
+**Gait Monitoring Website Visualization** is a data visualization tool that will assist in visualizing and understanding the current research project.

 Time spent: **X** hours spent in total